tropicbliss/Custom_ROM_Building_Guide/README.md

 After that, run "repo sync" to download the repositories to the build directory.

 Since you are building a different custom ROM, go to <BUILD_DIRECTORY>/device/<DEVICE_OEM>/<DEVICE_CODENAME> and open "vendorsetup.sh".
-For example, if you took the device tree from an AOSP custom ROM, but you are building PAC ROM, change the following line from this:
+For example, if you took the device tree from an AOSP custom ROM, but you are building PAC ROM, change the following line from this,

 ```
 add_lunch_combo aokp_enchilada-eng